CT Special Forces: Fire for Effect

-Counter Terrorist Special Forces: Fire for Effect, known in North America as Special Forces: Nemesis Strike, is a third-person shooter video game by Asobo Studio for Microsoft Windows and Xbox.
+Counter Terrorist Special Forces: Fire for Effect, known in North America as Special Forces: Nemesis Strike, is a 2005 third-person shooter video game by Asobo Studio for Microsoft Windows and Xbox.
 Players play as a counter-terrorism agency.
 The main objective is to dismantle the Nemesis network and get back stolen technology.
-It is the fourth game in the CT Special Forces series.
+It is the fourth and final game in the CT Special Forces series.